How to Receive UART Data in Blocking & Interrupt mode

 So a lot of things needs to go right in order to receive the data in the blocking mode.
 The data must arrive when the control is inside the receive function.
 We also need to know the data size in advance, so that we can program the MCU to receive number of bytes.

-Receiving in Interrupt Mode
+Receive UART Data in Interrupt Mode

 The interrupt mode helps us receive the data in the background.
 The CPU can process other tasks as usual and once the required number of bytes has been received, the interrupt will trigger.